challfry/TheKraken/Kraken/Third Party/SwiftyMarkdown/README.md

 ![Screenshot](https://cl.ly/779e6964257a/swiftymarkdown-2020.png)

 There's an example project included in the repository.
-Open the `.xcworkspace` file to get started.
+Open the `Example/SwiftyMarkdown.xcodeproj` file to get started.

+## Front Matter

+SwiftyMarkdown recognises YAML front matter and will populate the `frontMatterAttributes` property with the key-value pairs that it fines.

 ## Appendix